-1 Did you have a something to eat?
+a something to eat?

-2 Welcome b our company easily?
+b our company easily?

-3 Is this your first c staying?
+c staying?

-4 Where are you d to Karvina.
+d to Karvina.

-5 Would you like e to see you again.
+e to see you again.

-6 Did you find f a good flight?
+f a good flight?

-7 It's nice g time in the Czech Republic?
+g time in the Czech Republic?

 SMALL TALK TOPICS

 When meeting someone even in business you make small talk in most cases.
 We use small talk to learn about partner's personality, interests, job, etc., to build a relaxed atmosphere and trust.